Helicopter Training Courses

 How Long Does It Take?

-At Helibiz, we ensure that every student has the best possible opportunities for employment at the end of their CPL training.
+Helibiz ensures that every student has the best possible opportunities for employment at the end of their CPL training.
 Helibiz has a very highly regarded reputation within the industry, and we are the first port of call for many operators looking to employ low-hour pilots.
-Helibiz is also fortunate enough to be able to offer employment to eligible students in a variety of Helibiz-owned operations in Queensland, after completing the full CPL course with us.

-Helibiz runs commercial theory subject courses throughout the year at Airlie Beach on a needs basis.
-Alternately the professional team at Advanced Flight Theory ( AFT) on the Sunshine Coast provide full time CPL courses which last 9 weeks or can provide CPL distance learning packages.
+Advanced Flight Theory ( AFT) on the Sunshine Coast provide full time CPL courses which last 9-10 weeks or Helibiz can provide CPL distance learning packages.
 All seven (7) subjects are covered during the course and each subject is examined separately in house.

 The exams are of a multiple choice type performed on line.
 Theory subjects are: